Why should your organisation adopt the Small, Powerful Group Model?

 WEvolution’s updated Peer to Peer Power Lab workshop is taking place from 17th November to 19th November.
 We’ve been talking with Pam Shaw, WEvolution’s Enterprise Officer and Partnership Manager, to learn more about the workshops content, how organisations can get involved, and what they get out of it.
-Pam offered a current example of a partner who has recently adopted the Self-Reliant Group (SRG) model and how they use it.
+Pam offered a current example of a partner who has recently adopted the Small, Powerful Group model and how they use it.

 “It is about putting the model into the new partners organisation and helping them adapt it for each of their groups.
-We don’t abandon anyone who is part of the SRG family!
+We don’t abandon anyone who is part of the Small, Powerful Group family!
 They are part of our community and can pull from lots of different resources that we offer.
 That includes business development, skill-building workshops, community events, connecting with other partners, and much more that people can access on our new online Portal.
 So we are there from the beginning to help them and walk alongside.
 We are always there to support them.”

 People who may have been worried about adopting the Small, Powerful Group model should know that it’s not a one-size-fits-all model and is something that can be adapted to specific groups or organisations.
 WEvolution provides organisations with training and support from the very beginning on how to apply the Small, Powerful Group model to their members projects or businesses.
 Pam acknowledges:

 “There are a lot of organisations that do some phenomenal work with people but can only help individuals on part of their journey.
 Offering these individuals the Small, Powerful Group model can be the next step for them.
 We can help people through a critical point in their life, take ownership of something they are working on, and become self-reliant.
 It is important for funders in particular to see a sustainable, scalable business model where we can help people regain their independence and build their confidence.
 These people can learn new skills, improve their community, and we see positive, incremental change though the adoption of Small, Powerful Groups.”